-Students will Develop an understanding of different vibrating systems.
-Solve many types of problems involving wave motion.
+Students will Develop an understanding of different vibrating systems Solve many types of problems involving wave motion.
 Recognize and use a mathematical oscillator equation and wave equation, and derive these equations for certain systems.
 Understand the formation of Lissajous figures, formation of bits by combinations of harmonic motions with different frequencies and behaviour of transverse, longitudinal waves.
 Understand the principle of superposition of waves, so thus describe the formation of standing waves.
 Understand the behaviour of sound wave in dispersine and non-dispersive media and propagation characteristics in different media.
 They can learn the application of Fourier's series to study different vibrations of string.

-ELECTRICITY-1 COURSE CONTENT: Electrostatics in vacuum, Electric Dipoles, Dielectrics, Capacitance, Electrostatic energy, Boundary value problems, Method of Images.
+ELECTRICITY-I COURSE CONTENT: Electrostatics in vacuum, Electric Dipoles, Dielectrics, Capacitance, Electrostatic energy, Boundary value problems, Method of Images.
+LEARNING OUTCOMES :

-After going through the course, the student should be able to fields, Coulomb's law) and scalar (electric potential, electric potential formalisms of electrostatics.
-Apply Gauss's law of electrostatics to variety of problems.
+After going through the course, the student should be able to fields, Coulomb's law) and scalar (electric potential, electric potential energy) formalisms of electrostatics.
+Apply Gauss's law of electrostatics to solve a variety of problems.
 Articulate knowledge of electric current, resistance and capacitance in terms of electric field and electric potential.
+Understand the dielectric properties of materials